 You’ll need to ensure you get the best parts for the money you have to spend and your needs.
-As with peripherals, all components will also need to be compatible with each other.
+As with peripherals, all components will also need to be compatible.

 Many users would much rather avoid going through product reviews to pick CPUs, graphics cards, motherboards, hard drives, RAM, fans, and cases.

-Others, look at assembling PCs as a hobby, a way to understand their machines better.
+Others consider assembling PCs a hobby, a way to understand their machines better.

 Occupies More Space